TYPO3-Documentation/typo3-writing-guide/Documentation/authentic-communication.rst

 Two key ways you can establish trust with your audience when you’re
 writing:

--  Make mindful claims.
-Avoid binary claims (like good/bad) or absolute claims (best/worst).
+-  **Make mindful claims.** Avoid binary claims (like good/bad) or absolute claims (best/worst).
 Respect the nuance and situations where your product may not be the best.
--  Back up your claims with evidence—quantitative or qualitative.
+-  **Back up your claims with evidence**—quantitative or qualitative.
    Data, statistics, quotes, or testimonials from appropriate experts (users, developers, customers, etc.) all help.